heschmann/hand-eye-calibration/README.md

 <img src="img/solutionBad.png" width="300">

-In this image is a bad calibration result by the way.
+In this image, you can see a bad calibration result by the way.
 Stick around—we're about to calibrate some eyes and fix this image!

 ## Case 1: Moving Camera, Static Target
 <img src="img/solution.png" width="300">